darylwdavis/commanderAPIexample/README.md

 Introduction

 Documentation

-All of this documentaino is available at http://
+All of this documentation is available at http://

 Tags

 All entities in the cloud database are tagged with Haystack tags.
 Standard tags compiled by the Haystack community are at http://project-haystack.org and there is other documentation there.